 Every Dietetic Technician student is required to attend a Dietary Program Orientation.
-There are typically two orientations held prior to each Fall semester.
-One during the day and one during the evening.
 During the Orientation, the following will be reviewed:

-- Overview of College policies - Review of the Handbook and policies and procedures that apply to all Dietary Programs - Students will sign an "Acknowledgement of Policies and Procedures" statement, as found in the back of each Handbook.
-This form will be kept in each student's file in the Program Coordinator's office - Eligibility requirements for directed practices - Meet Dietary Program faculty and staff
+- Overview of College policies - Review of the program handbook policies and procedures - Students will sign an "Acknowledgement of Policies and Procedures" statement, as found in the back of each Handbook.
+This form will be kept in each student's file in the Program Coordinator's office - Eligibility requirements for directed practices - Meet Dietary Program faculty and fellow students